Sam McCullough has lived within the same square block of East Nashville for his entire life.

 That might include East Nashville’s latest phase: as one of the “hottest” neighborhoods in America.
 McCullough, a community organizer for Meharry Medical College’s REACH 2020 initiative, is witnessing just the latest urban upheaval.
 Upscale businesses flourish in neighborhoods once known only for violent crime; affordable grocery stores are on the decline: For all the growth, food deserts in Nashville’s urban core are becoming more, not less, common, McCullough says.

-“If urban renewal didn’t get you, the interstate got you,” McCullough, 58, says from First Baptist Church, a church about a mile from East Nashville which his great-grandparents, former slaves, helped start in Civil War barracks in the 1880s.
+“If urban renewal didn’t get you, the interstate got you,” McCullough, 58, says from First Baptist Church, a church about a mile from East Nashville which his great-grandparents, former slaves, joined in 1898--just a few decades after the church started in an old Civil War barracks in 1866.

 “If the interstate didn’t get you, Ellington Parkway got you,” he continues, referring to the parkway that connects East Nashville to the Northeastern suburbs.